malekaparvezchandrima/bdt-currency-recognition/README.md

-# 💵 Bangladeshi Currency Recognition using VGG16 (Transfer Learning)
+# 💵 Bangladeshi Currency Recognition using VGG16 (Fine Tuned)

 This project uses deep learning with transfer learning to classify Bangladeshi currency notes (Taka) across multiple denominations.
 A pre-trained VGG16 model (originally trained on ImageNet) was used to extract features, followed by a custom classifier head and fine-tuning for optimal performance.